sgeb/gradle-native-artifacts-plugin/README.md

     that binary will be included in the native artifact.
 Otherwise it is ignored.

-You can check an example of this in practise at [opencash/libopencash](https://github.com/opencash/libopencash), see [build.gradle](https://github.com/opencash/libopencash/blob/master/build.gradle).
+You can find an example using at [opencash/libopencash](https://github.com/opencash/libopencash), see [build.gradle](https://github.com/opencash/libopencash/blob/master/build.gradle).

-##### Can additional compiler/linker flags be specified in a native artifact?
+#### Can additional compiler/linker flags be specified in a native artifact?

 Currently this is not supported and projects depending on native artifacts have to specify all relevant compilation flags themselves.
 This also applies to